glasnt/words/outofthebox.md

 ## Out of the box talks

 Attending conferences can be amazing experiences: interesting people, great locations, and insightful talks.
-However, if you attend enough conference, or the wrong conference, you can succumm to one of the worst pandemics of our age.
+However, if you attend enough conferences, or the wrong conferences, you can succumm to one of the worst pandemics of our age.
 No, not 'conflu': death by powerpoint.

-Being on stage, with a microphone and a projector displaying slides means you have a captive audience.
-However, there is nuance, an art if you will, to being able to engage and teach an audience without falling asleep or checking just how good the conference WiFi is.

 There are many articles and listicles that detail basics: things like making sure you have no bullet points, no text smaller than 60pt on the screen, etc.

-However, there are better ways to convey your technical information and teach your audience: the "out-of-the-box talk".
+However, there are other ways to convey your technical information and teach your audience: the "out-of-the-box talk".
+You have slides and a microphone, but you use them to convey your content in a way that's engaging and entertaining to the audience.

-Here are just some of my favourite talks that break the mould, speakers giving insightful and informative presentations with nary a bullet point in sight.
+Here are just some of my favourite talks that break the mould, speakers giving insightful and informative presentations that have genuine re-watch value.

 ### Popular Culture Analogies